Authored By :

 Christian Faith Maligned And Ostracized, Spiritual Warfare And Mental Battleground, Bring Every Thought Into Captivity, Spiritual Conflict: At Home, At Church, In Our Fellowships, Spiritual Attacks From Within, Conflict In The First Century Church, Grace vs Works, Scriptures Regarding False Brethren, They Went Out From Among Us, Backsliders In John Chapter Six, Modern Smooth-Talking False Shepherds, Jesus' Warnings About False Prophets And False Shepherds, Satan Can Use Unyielded Brethren To Achieve His Objectives, Apostle Peter And Judas, How To Deal With Unrepentant Brethren: Shun Them, Cursing And Praying Against Our Enemies, Paul Curses The Evil Sorcerer Elymas, Danger Of Impeding God's Witnesses, Judases Within Our Christian Ranks, Don't Touch God's Anointed, Consequences Of Fighting Against The Lord, God's Rebuke And Chastisements

 As our Christian faith is increasingly maligned with each passing year, and as we Christians are ostracized more and more from society due to our faith in Jesus Christ, and as persecution against the Lord's children also intensifies around the world, more and more of the Lord's shepherds will hopefully emphasize the fact that God's children are truly involved in genuine spiritual warfare.
-As I point out in such articles as "The Battle is Not Yours Alone!", this war is not being fought with nuclear weapons, or with fighter jets, or with missiles, tanks and guns.
+As I point out in articles such as "The Battle is Not Yours Alone!", this war is not being fought with nuclear weapons, or with fighter jets, or with missiles, tanks and guns.
 Rather, it is being waged with words and thoughts.
 Furthermore, the battleground for this war is not some distant, foreign land.
 Rather, it is in our very own minds and hearts.

 It is for this reason, that in writing to the brethren at the Church in Corinth, the Apostle Paul admonishes us to bring every thought into captivity.
 In other words, we must control our thoughts, and not allow the enemy -- Satan -- to poison our minds with his lies and doubts, as we see by this verse: